Jumpaku/goxe/docs/xtracego.md

   Whether show goroutine ID or not.

 * `-seed=<integer>`  (default=`0`):
-  Random seed for reproductivity of rewritten source files.
+  Random seed for reproducibility of rewritten source files.
   If not specified, the seed is generated randomly.

 * `-timestamp[=<boolean>]`  (default=`true`),